ranjanbinwani/Veracious/README.md

 Setting up the IPFS http-client and integrating the web3js library with the metamask.

 ### Future Perspectives
-Secure sharing of files between one to many persons.
+- Secure sharing of files between one to many persons.
+- To give users the functionality to share documents for a short period of time(self destructing link).